Garlic Variety Descriptions

-The garlic varieties listed below are arranged first by ‘garlic subtype’ (i.e., Applegate – ‘Artichoke’) and then alphabetically within each subtype.
+The garlic varieties listed below are arranged first by ‘garlic subtype’ and then alphabetically within each subtype (i.e., ‘Artichoke’ is the subtype and Applegate is the variety name).

 Artichoke Subspecies:

-• Multiple over-lapping layers of clove (like the leaves of an artichoke, thus its name) with 12-20 cloves per bulb
+- Multiple over-lapping layers (like the leaves of an artichoke, thus its name) of mostly evenly sized cloves with 12-20 cloves per bulb

 Applegate Artichoke